linkerd/linkerd/linkerd/docs/transformer.md

 daemonset.

 This transformer assumes that there is a Kubernetes service for the daemonset which can be used to find all pods in the daemonset.
+The internal state of each daemonset namer can be viewed at the admin endpoint: `/namer_state/io.l5d.k8s.daemonset/$namespace/$port/$service.json`, where $namespace/$port/$service are the required key configs for the DaemonSetTransformer.

 Key | Default Value | Description
 --- | ------------- | -----------